The standard fandom term for using a real person's name in a story as a form of in-joke or Shout-Out

 - In Brandon Sanderson's The Wheel of Time books, a number of minor characters are named after people who donated to charity at a particular event.

 - The Warrior Cats series has done this several times.
-The author has admitted to using screennames from fansites (notably Wands And Worlds and Warriors Wish), where the screennames follow the pattern of the characters' naming system.
-There are also three characters based on a ten-year-old fan and her parents, who all died in a tornado in 2008 - the author told an online community about it so they could show support for the girl's family, and the members gave the girl and her parents warrior names to honor them.
+The author has admitted to using screennames from fansites (notably Wands And Worlds and Warrior's Wish), where the screennames follow the pattern of the characters' naming system.
+There are also three characters based on a ten-year-old fan and her parents, who all died in a tornado in 2008 - the author told an online community about it so they could show support for the girl's family, and the members gave the girl and her parents warrior names (Brightspirit, Shiningheart, and Braveheart) to honor them.
 The author used these names in the next book she was planning, and that same book is dedicated to them.
-One of the recent main characters, Ivypaw, is named after a baby named Ivy whose family has gone to see the author on every one of her tours.
+One of the main characters of the fourth series, Ivypool, is named after a young girl named Ivy Poole, whose family has gone to see the author on nearly every one of her tours.

 - Like the Animorphs example above, the final book in the Spy High series introduced major character Kate Taylor, named after Kate Harrison who had won a fan contest.